Teletrac: Navman

 Teletrac merged in 2015 with Taiwan-owned Navman Wireless, a maker of GPS navigation devices, and the resulting company was headquartered in Glenview, IL.

 In 2016, the company rebranded as Teletrac Navman and the UK company was renamed from Trafficmaster Limited to Teletrac Navman (UK) Ltd.

 Products

 The company's initial product was stolen vehicle location and corporate fleet vehicle location, using a technique called Time Difference of Arrival (TDoA) Multilateration.
 Specialized base stations and receivers were installed throughout a city, and vehicles equipped with special transmitters could have their location determined on command.
-Once GPS receivers became affordable, Teletrac discontinued its network-based positioning system and began marketing products and services centered around a cloud-based GPS tracking platform.
-It has been used for numerous purposes over the years including tracking stolen vehicles and monitoring fuel consumption.
-The software platform has built-in capabilities that track for compliance with EOBR and FMCSA.
-The software can be used for basic GPS vehicle tracking as well as compliance with electronic driver logs.
-Its capabilities allow for the tracking of a few vehicles or a fleet of vehicles for larger companies.
+Once GPS receivers became affordable, Teletrac discontinued its network-based positioning system and began offering products and services centered around a cloud-based GPS tracking platform.
+The platform is used for applications including stolen vehicle tracking, monitoring fuel consumption, and basic GPS vehicle tracking.
+It includes features for driver log and regulatory compliance with EOBR and the FMCSA, and is scalable for tracking individual vehicles or large fleets.

-Teletrac Navman diversified into connected services in 2020, providing cloud based TCU connectivity to brands in the UK, Europe, United States and Australasia such as Ford, Jaguar and Land Rover.
+Teletrac Navman diversified into connected services in 2020, providing cloud-based TCU connectivity to brands in the UK, Europe, United States and Australasia such as Ford, Jaguar and Land Rover.